sayanm12/sayanm12.github.io/README.md

-# About Me
 Welcome to my homepage!
-I am a third year PhD student working on evolution and learning in games under the supervision of Dr. Souvik Roy
+I am a third year PhD student in the Economic Research Unit at the Indian Statistical Institute, Kolkata.
+I am working under the supervision of Dr. Souvik Roy.

+My primary research interests include evolution and learning in games.
+I am also interested in
 ## Header 2
 ### Header 3